cubiio/samatkins.me/src/pages/blog/2018-03-23-react-nanodegree-reflections/index.md

 Image: [React.js Nanodegree](https://eu.udacity.com/course/react-nanodegree--nd019)

-I completed my third Udacity Nanodegree in February 2018.
+I completed my third Udacity Nanodegree in January 2018.
 This time the subject was React and React Native.
 It was a very rewarding yet demanding course.
 I'm glad I did it, learned a lot from completing it, but am glad it's over - I get my evenings and weekends back.

 I find it helpful to reflect on what I learned, what worked well and what didn't, to help with my learning in the future.
 So here are some key reflections on the Nanodegree.